angular/angular/aio/content/guide/attribute-directives.md

 <code-example path="attribute-directives/src/app/app.component.html" linenums="false" header="src/app/app.component.html" region="ngNonBindable"></code-example>

 Applying `ngNonBindable` to an element stops binding for that element's child elements.
-However, `ngNonBindable` still allows directives to work on the element where you apply `ngNonBindable`.
+However, `ngNonBindable` still lets directives work on the element where you apply `ngNonBindable`.
 In the following example, the `appHighlight` directive is still active but Angular does not evaluate the expression `{{ 1 + 1 }}`.

 <code-example path="attribute-directives/src/app/app.component.html" linenums="false" header="src/app/app.component.html" region="ngNonBindable-with-directive"></code-example>